The Xbox One is over six months old now and selling strongly, albeit not quite as strong as the Sony PS4.

 If you plan to watch TV on the console, you'll do so with an HDMI cable, through the system's HDMI-in port.
 You'll then need to run the OneGuide's setup, which isn't too complex.
 We'll get into that in the media portion of this review.

 When you first switch the system on you'll be met with a setup wizard which will get you connected to the internet for that day one patch.
 It's around 2GB, and absolutely required before you can even get to the Home screen.
+There's been quite a few firmware updates since launch, too, so expect your first patch to take a while depending on your internet speed.

 The Xbox One's tiled Home screen is a dead giveaway that the interface shares some DNA with Windows 8.
 Its brought one of the unique features of the Metro UI to your TV screen in the form of app snapping.